shreevatsa/chaya/README.md

 ### Complete Workflow
 1. Open `index.html` in your browser
 2. Upload a PDF file or .chaya package
-3. Use the Mark tab to mark regions manually or with AI assistance
+3. Use the Mark workspace to mark regions manually or with AI assistance
-4. **Review**: Use Read tab to view extracted regions and navigate between annotations
+4. **Review**: Reopen the saved `.chaya` package at any time to continue marking or export data
 5. **Download**: Use the two-slot interface to download complete `.chaya` packages or original PDFs

 ### Annotation List Features